Constantine Constantine, Algeria Travel Guide

 Familiarize yourself with local etiquette and taboos.
 Avoid public displays of affection or talks on sensitive topics.

 Purchase authentic, crafts made in the area directly from artisans.
-Do not buy artifacts that may have been illegally removed from historical sites.
+Do not buy artifacts that may were illegally removed from historical sites.

 Take shorter showers and notify about any leaks in your accommodation.
 Water is a precious resource, especially in arid regions.